 Regular Hourly Jobs

 Regular Hourly positions are open to all UNT students.
 Students not qualified for Financial Aid can apply for these positions.

 - General student employees should either be full-time students at UNT or should show evidence that they are actively pursuing academic work leading to a degree or certification.

 - A continuing student who has not enrolled in the current or most recent long semester (Fall/Spring), must resume regular enrollment in the next long semester (Fall/Spring) to continue general student employment.

-To access Eagle Careers, please go through the following steps to set up a new user account:
+To access Eagle Careers powered by Handshake, please go through the following steps to set up a new user account:

 - Visit Eagle Careers.

 - Click on Student Login, enter your EUID and password.

 - Complete your profile and upload your resume.

 Application Process for Student Employment